 In order to register for Peacock Prep Day students must first pay their tuition deposit and, prior to attending Peacock Prep, students must have taken their placement exams.
 Once students sign up for a Peacock Prep date, the Office of First Year Experience will reach out to confirm your attendance and provide you details about the event.

 Parents or guardians are strongly encouraged to join us at Peacock Prep Day.
 The parents’ program is separate from the students’ program.
 Sessions help prepare for the role of parenting a college student.
 Parents also learn about academic expectations and are introduced to Saint Peter’s important policies and processes.

-Dates: choose from July 12, July 18 or August 2; students enrolling in the EOF program will receive new student registration and advising through the program, but are required to participate in First Year Orientation in August.
+Dates: choose from July 16, July 17, August 7 or August 8; students enrolling in the EOF program will receive new student registration and advising through the program, but are required to participate in First Year Orientation in August.
 Students enrolling in the Academic Success Program or the TRiO Program are required to attend either July 16 or July 17.
 Students from out-of-state are required to attend.
 Saint Peter’s University has recommended hotels for students and their families.
 Please contact the Office of Admission for more information.

 First Year Orientation